Nationals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Sandy Alcantara (2-5) will take to the mound for the Marlins and make his 14th start of the season.
+- The Marlins' Braxton Garrett (2-2) will make his 13th start of the season.

-- He has earned a quality start four times in 13 starts this season.

-- Alcantara will look to finish five or more innings for the 11th start in a row.
+- Garrett has seven starts in a row of five innings or more.

-- He has finished one appearance without allowing an earned run in 13 chances this season.
+- In 13 appearances this season, he has finished three without allowing an earned run.

 |Opponent